-- Provide an educationally focused field internship experience in accordance with the policies and procedures of the School of Social Work. - Provide an agency orientation to the student at the beginning of the internship period, to include safety procedures including a review of the CDC COVID-19 safety guidelines. - Request that their students bring them copies of the course outlines and assignments for each course at the beginning of each semester (this allows the field instructor to pace learning experiences to classroom content, and to assist the student with integrating their practice activities into their academic learning. - Develop a Learning Agreement in conjunction with the student. - Provide an educationally focused experience that includes objectives and activities listed in the Learning Agreement. - Maintain professional backup availability to the student. - Assure that the student receives and maintains a sufficient number and variety of appropriate cases/assignments (keeping in mind that in a direct practice internship, students should spend 50 percent of their time in direct client contact).

-- Support the requirement of Educationally Based Recordings (which should be read, commented upon in writing, and returned to students in a timely manner). - Complete and submit written evaluations at the mid-point and end of each semester by the specified date on the Field Education Calendar, outlining student progress and further learning needs and goals. - Maintain regular communication with the assigned liaison for consultation and notify the liaison immediately if there are areas of concern, including changes in the agency that may impact the field internship. - Meet with the liaison and the student during the internship period to assess student progress and to coordinate learning experiences. - Provide a minimum of one hour per week of individual supervision for each student, and be available for additional consultation and supervision, as needed. - Be a role model for students by maintaining confidentiality and setting appropriate and culturally sensitive professional boundaries. - Notify liaison of any changes in the student's schedule, including extended time agreed to at the end of the field period. - Read the Field Education Manual which can be accessed on the school's website.
+- i.
+Provide an educationally focused field experience in accordance with the policies and procedures of the School of Social Work - ii.
+Provide an agency orientation to students at the beginning of the internship, including safety procedures - iii.
+Be aware of the information contained in the Undergraduate Field Education Manual - iv.
+Request that their students bring them copies of the course outlines and reading requirements for each course at the beginning of each semester (this allows the field instructor to pace learning experiences to classroom content, and to assist the student with integrating their practice activities into their academic learning) - v.
+Develop a Learning Agreement in conjunction with students - vi.
+Provide an educationally focused experience that includes objectives and activities listed in the Learning Agreement - vii.
+Maintain professional back-up availability to students - viii.
+Assure that students receive and maintain a sufficient number and variety of appropriate cases/assignments - ix.
+Support the requirement of Educationally Based Recordings (which should be read, commented upon in writing, and returned to students in a timely manner) - x.
+Complete and submit written evaluations at the mid-point and end of each semester by the specified date on the Undergraduate Field Education Calendar, outlining students' progress and further learning needs and goals - Maintain regular communication with assigned liaisons for consultation and notify the liaisons immediately if there are areas of concern, including changes in the agency that may impact the field experience - Meet with liaisons and students during their internships to assess students' progress and to coordinate learning experiences - Provide a minimum of one hour per week of individual supervision for each student, following up on students' questions/concerns in a timely manner, and be available for additional consultation and supervision, as needed - Complete series of new Field Instructor Trainings, orientations, and other field-related activities throughout the year - Be a role model for students by maintaining confidentiality and setting appropriate and culturally sensitive professional boundaries - Notify liaisons of any changes in students' schedules, including extended time agreed to at the end of the internship